amandakers/Code_Knikker_Cel/README.md

 ENGELS

-This is code created for adding an industrial CAT camera (MER2-041-302GC-P) to the Knikker Cel from Hoppenbrouwers.
+This is code created for adding an industrial CAT camera (MER2-041-302GC-P) to the Marble Cell from Hoppenbrouwers.

 The code contains the Galaxy View SDK from publisher Daheng Imaging.
 The publisher's example code "GxChunkdata.cpp" has been modified to read the RGB values ​​and the area the camera is reading.